Subscribe to updates

 Council Owned Companies Business Plans 2026-2030 - Cornwall Housing and Celtic Sea Power

-The Cabinet will review the Business Plans for Cornwall Housing Limited and Celtic Sea Power Limited for the period 2026-2030.
-These plans have undergone a comprehensive assurance process and have been endorsed by their respective Owners Boards and commissioner oversight.
-The Cornwall Housing Business Plan focuses on delivering social housing, ensuring solid working practices, safe and well-maintained homes, embedding the right organisational culture, understanding residents and communities, and working smarter.
-The Celtic Sea Power Business Plan outlines proposed activities for the next four years, focusing on enabling the sustainable development of Floating Offshore Wind (FLOW), sustaining operations through the Green Growth Reserve, and developing future income streams for long-term viability.
+The Cabinet was to consider the Business Plans for two council-owned companies: Cornwall Housing Limited and Celtic Sea Power Limited, for the period 2026-2030.
+These plans had undergone a comprehensive assurance process and endorsement by their respective Owners Boards and commissioner oversight.
+The Business Plan for Cornwall Housing was to focus on delivering social housing within a national and local context, with key deliverables including ensuring solid basics, delivering safe and well-maintained homes, embedding the right organisational culture, understanding residents and communities, and working smarter across all services.
+The Celtic Sea Power Business Plan was to outline proposed activities for the company over the next four years, centred on its Floating Offshore Wind (FLOW) Strategy, which comprised enabling sustainable FLOW development, sustaining operations through the Green Growth Reserve, and developing future income streams for long-term viability.

 Investment Plan for Kernow Industrial Growth Fund